CDavi6/note-app/README.md

-I made a mistake with this repository, please go to https://github.com/CDavi6/notes-app
+I made a mistake with this repository.
+Continue here https://github.com/CDavi6/notes-app